ChrstphrHll/npc_gen/students/Halia Dominguez.md

 ---
 # Halia Dominguez
 ### Description
-- Triton Paladin from Glasscliff Garisons
+- Triton Paladin from Whyndiem
 - 3rd year Protection student in Fiesn
 - long straight dark red hair that's plain, Purple eyes, and Emerald Green skin
 - Is Earthy and Unfriendly, and has Learning as their ideal
+- Speaks in a strong, direct, sustained manner

 ### Notes